December 19, 2018

 The following are examples of remote user test objectives:

 Checking that the website/app is appealing to users.

 Prioritizing the features to develop next.

-To find out more, you can visit our solutions page here:
+To find out more, you can visit our solutions and UX methodology page.

 Your greatest ally when it comes to writing user testing protocol?
 Empathy.

 Always bear in mind that the objective of a test is to confront your hypotheses with the actual reality users experience and at the same time deepen your knowledge about the latter, not convince them of anything or explain anything to them.
 In order to generate useful feedback for your research, therefore, you need to create written tasks that serve as a framework for the test, not provide a user guide or send marketing messages.